Beqir Balluku: Coup d'état accusation, arrest, and execution

-In July 1974, after 22 uninterrupted years of service as the Minister of Defense of the People's Republic of Albania, Balluku himself was accused by Enver Hoxha of being the instigator of revisionist ideas and was put on trial, accused of a military coup d'état and high treason against his own country.
+In July 1974, after 22 uninterrupted years of service as the Minister of Defense of the People's Republic of Albania, Balluku himself was accused by Enver Hoxha of instigating revisionist ideas and was put on trial, accused of a military coup d'état and high treason against his own country.
 Balluku was sentenced to death along with Petrit Dume, Hito Çako and Rrahman Perrllaku.